Jmuccigr/miscellaneous/howto/The_CLI,_Zotero,_and_Pandoc.md

 1. Create a new session on the server and make sure you're in your home directory by changing the directory to it.
 Just like `.` is always the current directory and `..` is always the directory containing the current directory, your home directory has its own special name: `~`.
 So to get there, `cd ~`.
 (This will work from any directory in the system.)
 1. Once in your home directory, list **all** the files to make sure you have *.bashrc*.
 If you don't have one, create it with `touch`.
-1. Open the .bashrc file for editing with `pico`.
+1. Open the .bashrc file for editing with `nano`.
 1. If the file was already there, it's likely that the system administrator has put some commands into it already.
 Have a look through it.
 You may notice that some lines look like commands and others look like they might be some programming.
 (They are.)
 These types of shell files consist of a series of commands to be executed by the system.
     People will often include comments in these files by starting a line with `#`, which tells the system not to process the line.
 This is also an easy way to prevent a line with a command from being executing, since prefixing it with `#` makes the system think it's just a comment and it gets ignored.
 This is called "commenting out" a line.
 (If you like, try entering a command you know with a leading `#` and see what happens.)
 1. Look for an `alias` command in the .bashrc file and see whether it's been commented out or not.
 Uncomment any commands that look useful and save the file.
 From now on every **new** shell you create will use your new aliases.
 To avoid the hassle of exiting your current session and re-opening a new one, simply enter `source ~/.bashrc` and the system will load the .bashrc file in your home directory, making your new aliases active.